atlassian-labs/compiled/packages/webpack-loader/css-loader/README.md

 ## What's `extract.css`

+It is a place holder CSS file we use for extraction.
-We use `extract.css` for two reasons:
+It's used for two reasons:

+1. thread safe collection of styles
-1. caching -- resulting in faster re-bundles
+1. caching -- resulting in faster bundles
-1. thread safe communication channel

 You can find it being used here `packages/webpack-loader/src/compiled-loader.tsx`.